Monad: A Next-Generation Parallelized EVM Compatible Layer 1

 Eunice Giarta attended MIT between 2009 and 2013, graduating with a Bachelor of Science in Computer Science and Engineering and a minor in Management Science and Finance.
 Giarta then went on to work at several firms in product development, product management, business development, payments, rates derivatives trading, and more before co-founding Monad.

 James Hunsaker spent 8 years at Jump Trading between 2014 and 2021 where most of his time as a senior software engineer was spent on the development of high frequency trading (HFT) algorithms and similar technologies.
-Hunsaker also spent time at Goldman and Sachs and JPMorgan working on advanced trading algorithms, electronic market making, EQ volume automation, and other related areas.
+Hunsaker also spent time at Goldman Sachs and JPMorgan working on advanced trading algorithms, electronic market making, EQ volume automation, and other related areas.

 After being relatively unknown during its first two years, Monad became lauded for its development of a parallelized EVM-compatible Layer 1 meant to compete with the likes of Solana, Ethereum, Sei, and others; so much so that in April of 2024, the project raised $225M

-This round was supported by crypto VC heavyweight Paradigm with participation from the likes of Coinbase Ventures, Electric Capital, Castle Island Ventures, Greenoaks, EGirl Capital, and angels such as Rune Christensen (the founder of MakerDAO), Brian Pellegrino (the founder of LayerZero), and Robinson Burkey (the co-founder of the Wormhole Foundation), and many others.
+This round was supported by crypto VC heavyweight Paradigm with participation from the likes of Coinbase Ventures, Electric Capital, Castle Island Ventures, Greenoaks, EGirl Capital, and angels such as Rune Christensen (the founder of MakerDAO), Bryan Pellegrino (the founder of LayerZero), and Robinson Burkey (the co-founder of the Wormhole Foundation), and many others.

 Monad team